IMvision12/KerasFormers/docs/dinov3.md

 Any size that is a **multiple of the patch size, 16**, works.
-DINOv3 uses rotary position embeddings computed on the fly, so unlike DINO and DINOv2 there is no learned position table to interpolate: a new resolution just works, on the release or `hf:` path alike.
+DINOv3 uses rotary position embeddings computed on the fly, so unlike DINO and DINOv2 there is no learned position table to interpolate: a new resolution just works, on the Hub Keras or `hf:` path alike.
 The figures here use `image_size=448`.

 ## Loading Fine-tuned and Community Weights